harshavardhan1432/DAA-Practs/README.md

 CONCLUSION:

 From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
 Both methods are useful for calculating factorials, and this practical helped us understand how loops and recursion can be used to solve the same problem.

+                                                          #Pract7-DAA

+SUMAMRY OF PRACT-7:

+The Coin Change Problem is solved using Dynamic Programming to find the minimum number of coins needed to make a given amount.
+The program takes the number of coins, coin values, and target amount as input from the user.
+It creates a dynamic programming table where each position stores the minimum number of coins required to form that particular amount.
+The program checks all available coins and updates the table with the best possible solution.
+If the amount cannot be formed using the given coins, the program returns -1.
+The algorithm has a time complexity of O(n × amount) and a space complexity of O(amount).

+CONCULSION:

+Dynamic Programming makes the Coin Change Problem easier and faster to solve.
+The program gives the minimum number of coins or returns -1 if the amount cannot be made.